kayambi/guestbook/README.md

 **Your first contribution**

-* Create a copy of this repository in your Github account, using fork (the fork option is in the upper right corner of the repository, just below the navbar).
+* Create a copy of this repository in your Github account, using fork (the fork option is in the upper right corner of the repository, just below the main navbar).
 * Now, from the copy of the repository in your Github account, clone the repository on your computer.
 * Create a new branch and name it "guestbook" (git checkout -b guestbook).
 * Make all your changes in the "guestbook" branch.